hindu-comm/mail_stream_advaita-l/2017/07/Vaadiraaja_Teerthas_/01__Praveen_R._Bhat.md

 > The disagreement is about the very nature of this world itself, not its
 > difference from Brahman.
 >
-​The nature of the world is what leads to a conclusion as whether it is same, different or something other than same and/or different.​
+The nature of the world is what leads to a conclusion as whether it is same, different or something other than same and/or different.

-​​

 > So just because you know the difference, which you have asserted to be
 >> known even when the world is absolutely unreal, it has no basis to land